Understanding Mockup API Data Models: A Technical Guide

 Next.js Integration Examples

 Here are practical examples for integrating SudoMock into your Next.js application.
+You can use any template from SudoMock's mockup library as a starting point.
 These examples show how to use the smart object metadata in real frontend code.

 SudoMock Client Utility